Opposition_

 Helvering v.
 Davis (1937)

-A shareholder of the Edison Electric Company sued to block the firm from paying or collecting Social Security payroll taxes, arguing that the 1935 Social Security Act exceeded Congress's constitutional authority.
-The Supreme Court had to determine whether Congress could tax employers and employees under the Constitution's taxing and spending clause to fund old-age benefits for the general welfare.
-In a 7-2 ruling, the Court upheld the Act, interpreting the "general welfare" clause broadly to permit Congress to address national economic insecurity, such as elderly poverty.
-This decision confirmed Social Security's constitutionality and expanded federal economic policymaking power, enabling future social welfare laws.
+A shareholder of the Edison Electric Company later sued to prevent the company from paying and collecting Social Security payroll taxes, arguing that the Social Security Act exceeded Congress’s constitutional authority.
+The Court upheld the Act, broadly interpreting the “general welfare” clause to allow Congress to address national economic insecurity, including elderly poverty.
+This ruling confirmed Social Security’s constitutionality and expanded the federal government’s role in economic policymaking, paving the way for future social welfare legislation.

 Courtesy of Library of Congress